supercollider/sc3-plugins/DEVELOPING.md

 ## Building on Windows

-This is doable (with VS 2013), but you will have to manually set the CMake variables `FFTW3_INCLUDE_DIR` and `FFTW3F_LIBRARY` to the directory of FFTW3 and the lib file created while building SuperCollider.
+This is doable (with VS 2013, also tested with 2019), but you will have to manually set the CMake variables `FFTW3F_INCLUDE_DIR` and `FFTW3F_LIBRARY` to the directory of FFTW3 and the lib file created while building SuperCollider.
 See the SuperCollider repo's `README_WINDOWS.md` file for instructions related to that.